Heritable epigenes – For health reasons

 However, if DNA is responsible for biological and morphological traits, it intervenes less on our behavioral traits.
 Advances in epigenetics confirm the primacy of the environment over behavior.

 Epigenetic markings must be distinguished depending on whether they operate on somatic or germ cells.
 In the first case, they obviously have no repercussions on the next generation.
 Conversely, when germ cells are marked, intergenerational transmission is possible.
-However, most of these germline marks are erased before, during or just after fertilization, leaving the embryo with “cleaned” DNA from both parents.
+However, most of these germline marks are erased before, during or just following fertilization, leaving the embryo with “cleaned” DNA from both parents.
 Then, life in uteroeducation and the environment will place new epigenetic marks on this DNA.

 Today, we have ample evidence of germline marks that are not reprogrammed, and therefore heritable.
 Some concern diet, the marks on sperm and eggs can be transmitted to offspring.
 The best-known example is that of the Dutch famine, the scars of which are experienced by the following generation.